Pinegrow/PGWPBootstrap4StarterTheme/README.md

 # Features

 - SASS: Utilizes the SASS sources from all assets as well as own SASS files.
 Makes it easy to replace colors, fonts, stylings etc. directly from Pinegrow visual CSS editor.
+(Learn more about how-to easily [Customize Bootstrap 4](https://pinegrow.com/docs/bootstrap-visual-editor/customize-bootstrap-4-themes/) with Pinegrow.)
 - Options Panel: Let you add custom code right from your WordPress customization panel.
 You can also control the slider settings.
 - Jetpack ready: Comes with basic theme support for the famous plugin bundle by Automattic.
 No extra styles or settings but you can use both in combination.
 - WooCommerce support: The WordPress Starter Theme supports WooCommerce plugin.
 WooCommerce is the #1 e-commerce system for WordPress (more than 1.000.000 active installs).